 Indicator 11 data are collected through the Education Management Information System (EMIS), a statewide data collection system for Ohio's primary and secondary education that provides staff, student, district/building, demographic, financial and test data.
 LEAs provide the dates of each step of the child find process, including the date of consent for an initial evaluation, the date of the initial evaluation, the disability category reported as an outcome of the evaluation, and any reason for noncompliance with timelines.
-OEC conducts random data verification checks among LEAs that report 100% compliance.

-Data for FFY 2016 represent the year-end 2016-2017 data reported by all LEAs serving students with disabilities.
+Data for FFY 2017 represent the year-end 2017-2018 data reported by all LEAs serving students with disabilities.